ascott1/fresh-mac/README.md

 ## Git

-git comes pre-installed on OS X, but let's use the homebrew version so we can update it when necessary.
+git comes pre-installed on OS X (or maybe bundled with the XCode dev tools), but let's use the homebrew version so we can update it when necessary.

 ```bash
 brew install git